golioth/developer-training/website/docs/zephyr-training/03_LED/devicetree-overview.md

    in here (`samples` and `tests` are the next-best thing if a tutorial for what you need isn't available).

-    To illustrate the scope of Devicetree, look at the nRF9160dk folder (`zephyr/boards/arm/nrf9160dk_nrf9160/`):
+    To illustrate the scope of Devicetree, look at the nRF9160 DK folder (`zephyr/boards/arm/nrf9160dk_nrf9160/`):

     ```shell